JinleeJeong/JinleeJeong/README.md

-Hi, I'm daniel, I want to be a supplier, not an open source consumer.
+Hi!
+I'm daniel, I want to be a supplier, not an open source consumer.

 **Languages and Tools:**